"He has a wealth of experience, and is practical and thoughtful."Chambers UK 2021

-Martin Wright is the firm practice leader for Real Estate in Europe.
+Martin Wright is a partner in Mayer Brown's London office and a member of the Real Estate practice.
 He advises domestic and overseas clients on all aspects of property investment and development.
 He has acted on transactions involving some of London's highest profile buildings, including the Lloyd's Building.
 He was one of the Lawyer’s Hot 100 in 2014.
 He particularly focuses on international investment and large scale urban regeneration projects including redevelopments at Canary Wharf and Silvertown London, property development such as 123/151 Buckingham Palace Road, and head office lettings, most recently 22 St James Square, and disposals throughout London.

 Martin continues to advise organisations on many of our department's largest investment deals and are heavily involved with our firm's Global Asia Outbound Investment initiative, regularly travelling to China and Hong Kong to meet new and existing clients.

 - Advised First Base Limited, Macquarie Capital and Chelsfield Properties Limited, on the disposal of The Silvertown Partnership LLP (TSP) to a joint venture vehicle established by Lendlease and Starwood Capital.